This page uses javascript to help render elements, if you have problems please enable javascript.

 • If you are participating in a Non-CSUF program, your financial aid funds will be sent to you via direct deposit or paper check.
 Your program fees would not be deducted prior to disbursement, which means that you will be responsible for using the funds to pay for your program fees and educational expenses while abroad.

-What if I need more money to pay for Study Abroad program costs?
+What if I need more money to pay for my study abroad program costs?

 right col